janiapurva/jungle-rails/README.md

 - Admin Categories: Created restful routes to be able to create new categories within the admin namespace.
 - User Authentication: User is able to signup/login to Jungle where password is encrypted and email is       validated through uniqueness to ensure non existing user.
 - Enhanced Order Page: Order details shown with description, quantity and cart total upon successful payment.
+- Sale banner: Admin can Set sale for particular days and also display status of sale.

 # Home Page
 !["Home Page"](https://github.com/janiapurva/jungle-rails/blob/master/public/images/HomePage.png)